New York City Construction Accident Lawyer

 You don't have to be

-With the Law Office of Michael H. Joseph, PLLC, you can afford an attorney.
-Our New York City-based firm offers 100% free, no-obligation initial consultations and is happy to review your construction site accident case with you.
+With the Law Office of Michael H. Joseph, PLLC, you can afford an construction accident attorney.
+Our New York City and White Plains, N.Y. construction accident law firm offers 100% free, no-obligation initial consultations and is happy to review your construction site accident case with you.
 Since we work on a contingency-fee basis, remember: we only get paid if we win your case.

 Ready to Speak with an Attorney?
 Learn More About Your Legal Options